Psodos quadrifaria

 Psodos quadrifaria is a moth of the family Geometridae first described by Johann Heinrich Sulzer in 1776.
-It is found in the higher parts of the Alps, as well as the Pyrenees, the High Tatras and the Balkan mountains.
-It also has a scattered distribution in the Krkonoše mountains.
-Psodos quadrifaria is found at heights of up to 2,700 meters.
+It is found in the higher parts of the Alps, as well as the Pyrenees, the High Tatras and the Balkan Mountains.
+It also has a scattered distribution in the Giant Mountains.
+Psodos quadrifaria is found at heights of up to 2,700 metres.

 The wingspan is 18–25 mm.
 Adults are on wing from the end of May to mid-August and are day active.
 There is one generation per year.

 The larvae feed on the leaves of various low-growing plants.